-Which if you haven’t read them, I really do recommend you to look them up.
+Which if you haven’t read them, I do recommend you look them up.
 Chances are that you’ve never read their ad policies.
 Because in most cases, if your ad account gets disabled it’s because you violated their policy.

 Most people don’t even bother reading Facebook’s ad policies and that is why I’m not surprised that so many people get banned by Facebook.